jenkinsci/simplifyqa-pipeline-executor-plugin/README.md

-# SimplifyQA Pipeline Executor Plugin
+# SimplifyQA Pipeline Executor

 ## Overview
-The **SimplifyQA Pipeline Executor Plugin** is a Jenkins plugin that enables users to integrate and manage pipeline executions directly from Jenkins.
+The **SimplifyQA Pipeline Executor** is a Jenkins plugin that enables users to integrate and manage pipeline executions directly from Jenkins.
 By leveraging APIs, it provides real-time execution updates, status monitoring, and threshold-based control.

 ---